Fatty acid: Unsaturated fatty acids

-In most naturally occurring unsaturated fatty acids, each double bond has three (n-3), six (n-6), or nine (n-9) carbon atoms after it, and all double bonds have a cis configuration.
+In most naturally occurring unsaturated fatty acids, each double bond has three (n−3), six (n−6), or nine (n−9) carbon atoms after it, and all double bonds have a cis configuration.
 Most fatty acids in the trans configuration (trans fats) are not found in nature and are the result of human processing (e.g., hydrogenation).
 Some trans fatty acids also occur naturally in the milk and meat of ruminants (such as cattle and sheep).
 They are produced, by fermentation, in the rumen of these animals.
 They are also found in dairy products from milk of ruminants, and may be also found in breast milk of women who obtained them from their diet.

 The geometric differences between the various types of unsaturated fatty acids, as well as between saturated and unsaturated fatty acids, play an important role in biological processes, and in the construction of biological structures (such as cell membranes).

 Even- vs odd-chained fatty acids

-Most fatty acids are even-chained, e.g. stearic (C18) and oleic (C18), meaning they are composed of an even number of carbon atoms.
-Some fatty acids have odd numbers of carbon atoms; they are referred to as odd-chained fatty acids (OCFA).
+Most naturally occurring fatty acids are even-chained, e.g. stearic (C18) and oleic (C18), meaning they are composed of an even number of carbon atoms; odd-chained fatty acids (OCFA) also occur, albeit far less frequently.
 The most common OCFA are the saturated C15 and C17 derivatives, pentadecanoic acid and heptadecanoic acid respectively, which are found in dairy products.
 On a molecular level, OCFAs are biosynthesized and metabolized slightly differently from the even-chained relatives.

+Branching

+Most common fatty acids are straight-chain compounds, with no additional carbon atoms bonded as side groups to the main hydrocarbon chain.
+Branched-chain fatty acids contain one or more methyl groups bonded to the hydrocarbon chain.